 The underlying discussions of each segment's operating results focuses on Adjusted EBITDA, which is defined as earnings before non-operating interest, income taxes, depreciation and amortization, adjusted for other charges which are of a non-recurring or unusual nature and are not included in assessing segment performance or are not segment-specific.
 Our management believes such discussion is the most informative representation of how management evaluates performance.
-We have eight reportable operating segments based primarily on the types of services we provide, the consumer base to which marketing efforts are directed and the methods we use to sell services.
+We identified our reportable operating segments based primarily on the types of services we provide, the consumer base to which marketing efforts are directed and the methods we use to sell services.
+Subsequent to the June 30, 1999 disposition of our fleet segment, we have seven reportable operating segments, which collectively will comprise our continuing operations.
 For additional information, including a description of the services provided in each of our reportable operating segments, see Note 11 to the consolidated financial statements.